-Use the Authenticate action to connect to your cloud SharePoint domain.
+Use the Authenticate action to authenticate the session to your SharePoint domain.
 After the authentication is successful, you can use the other command actions to perform various operations in SharePoint.

 Prerequisites